daler/docker-rw2019/README.md

 --

-This helps solve the "well it works on *my* machine" problem of reproducibility.
+Helps resolve "well it works on *my* machine"

+--

+A container can be distributed and shared, ensuring others are using the same programs

 --